 Air entraining admixtures shall meet the requirements of AASHTO M154.
 Water reducing and retarding, water-reducing, high range water reducing, and non-chloride accelerating admixtures shall meet the requirements of AASHTO M194.
 All chemical admixtures used for Portland Cement Concrete shall meet the requirements outlined in Section 4103 and other applicable Iowa Department of Transportation Standard Specifications.
 Approved brands of chemical admixtures for concrete are listed in the Materials Approved Products Listing Enterprise (MAPLE) as Appendixes A, B, C, D, E, F and G for different types of applications.

 For all types of admixtures, the source, brand name, and lot/batch number must be identifiable by description on the invoice, bill of lading or delivery ticket.
 The manufacturer and supplier shall maintain a record of each shipment, which identifies source, the brand, lot/batch number and certified test data for each shipment.
 This data shall be made available to the contracting authority when requested.

 To obtain approval for any admixture type, the manufacturer shall submit the following items to the Office of Construction and Materials in Ames:

 1. Product identification including brand name and product number

 2. Complete manufacturer's recommendation for usage

 3. A copy of Level 1 product test report for the submitted admixture from the National Transportation Product Evaluation Program (NTPEP).
 The test result reported will be evaluated for compliance with appropriate AASHTO specification.
-The NTPEP report is not required for admixtures for prestressed and precast concrete listed in Appendix F.
+The NTPEP report is not required for admixtures for prestressed and precast concrete listed in the Appendix F.